-Of course, data protection is no substitute for privacy [16].
+Of course, data protection is no substitute for privacy [17].
 Users cannot trust what they cannot verify, and there is no way to verify that information, once revealed, has not been copied, analysed, leaked, shared, sold, stolen, or otherwise misused against the interests of the data subjects.
 Some central banks around the world are making a mistake by conflating data protection with privacy in the context of the design of CBDC architecture.

-The authors of the PBOC report state clearly that counterparties should be anonymous for "small value" transactions, and this policy is consistent both with regulations and practices for low-risk transactions in other developed countries throughout the world and with the human right to privacy [13].
+The authors of the PBOC report state clearly that counterparties should be anonymous for "small value" transactions, and this policy is consistent both with regulations and practices for low-risk transactions in other developed countries throughout the world and with the human right to privacy [14].
 We assert that the vast majority of transactions conducted by most consumers are low-risk.
 Therefore, to ensure that privacy is not compromised by the de facto operating conventions of the new technology, we assume that requirements for "small value" would be specified such that the vast majority of retail transactions, and not some small subset, would fall into that category.
 More generally, although the term "managed anonymity" would seem to connote a prudent treatment of privacy rights, there are important caveats that could limit the effectiveness of what the authors propose, depending upon how it is implemented.

-First, privacy is a public good [14], and the choice to not reveal metadata is not really a choice that individual users can make for themselves.
+First, privacy is a public good [15], and the choice to not reveal metadata is not really a choice that individual users can make for themselves.
 If most people are successfully incentivised to waive their rights to privacy, then no one can be private, including those persons who did not choose to waive their rights.
 Second, allowing users to decline to furnish personally identifying information when opening an account does not guarantee that their transactions will remain private.
 Consider the case of anonymous accounts or quasi-accounts, which we understand as being comparable to pre-paid debit cards.
 To the extent that successive transactions with the same account constitute linked attributes about a user, the user is pseudonymous and not anonymous.

-Inasmuch as transactions use accounts, that might be described as "wallets" (in contrast to non-custodial wallets), the successive transactions that pseudonymous users make using such accounts would be linked to each other, hence the author's reference to a "looselycoupled account linkage".
+We believe that the salient question is how much privacy we want ordinary persons to have, and with "managed anonymity", the answer is not much.
+Inasmuch as transactions use accounts, which might be described as "wallets" (in contrast to non-custodial wallets), the successive transactions that pseudonymous users make using such accounts would be linked to each other, hence the author's reference to a "loosely-coupled account linkage".
 So, while a consumer could in principle use an anonymous account to make a single payment, liquidating the entire account, most typical use cases would see consumers acting as price-takers, so an exact match between the price of an item and the value in an account would be unlikely.
 The user of an account, having completed a purchase of value less than the value of the account, would then either use the account again for a subsequent transaction or forfeit the difference between the agreed price and the value of the account.
 As a result, we might conclude that while malicious actors could use anonymous accounts to achieve a reasonable level of anonymity, anonymous accounts would afford much less privacy to ordinary, non-nefarious users.